edgor17/Haar-Like-Metric-Learning/README.md

 model.fit(clf,X,Y,10,mags)
 ```

-At this point we can compare the Random Forest Gram matrix to our learned Gram matrix
+At this point we can compare the Random Forest Gram matrix to our learned Gram matrix.

 ```
 import matplotlib.pyplot as plt